DoctorKhan/The-Cosmic-Game-Book/src/00_introduction/00_the_final_question.md

 # Introduction: The Final Question

-> *You are not a drop in the ocean.
-You are the entire ocean in a drop.*
+> *"The one remains, the many change and pass;
+> Heaven's light forever shines, Earth's shadows fly;
+> Life, like a dome of many coloured glass,
+> Stains the white radiance of Eternity,
+> Until Death tramples it to fragments."*
-> — Rumi
+> — Percy Bysshe Shelley, *Adonais*

 We have come far together on this journey of investigation.